 But how to you relate this to the 20logN formula?

-is frequency deviation taken in time domain, RMS, and refered to
+is frequency deviation taken in time domain, RMS, and refered to the

-deviation increase on a modulated signal that gets multiplied?
+increase on a modulated signal that gets multiplied?

 phase noise, it an inversed power serie for a free running oscillator,

-but a more complex response for a closed
+but a more complex response for a closed loop oscillator.

-Simple multiplication rule shows that cos^2(x)
+multiplication rule shows that cos^2(x) = 1/2(1+cos(2x)

-If X = wt + m(x) then multiplied argument
+= wt + m(x) then multiplied argument is 2wt + 2m(x)

-That means that the frequency deviation gets multiplied also so the phase noise
+that the frequency deviation gets multiplied also so the phase noise

 level is raised by spreading not by level shift.

 at in in terms of FM modulation even there you find that doubling the

 modulation doesn't make the bessel function terms give an increase of

 Now 20logN represents the increase of the

 phase noise in reference to the power level of the carrier.
 How do you

 get from that intuitive jitter explanation to the 20logN term in frequency

 Post subject: Noise multiplication